KnapsackPro/example-rails-rspec-knapsack_pro/README.md

 bundle install
 ```

-# RSpec
+# RSpec + Knapsack Pro

-Run:
+The RSpec `before(:suite)` hook is defined in `spec/spec_helper.rb`.

+Edit `bin/knapsack_pro` to use your API token.

+Run RSpec tests with Knapsack Pro:

 ```
-rspec
+bin/knapsack_pro
 ```

-The RSpec before(:suite) hook is called.

-Expected output:
+The expected output:

 ```
 RSpec before(:suite) hook called.
 .........

-Finished in 0.00998 seconds (files took 0.51173 seconds to load) 9 examples, 0 failures
+Finished in 0.42772 seconds (files took 0.19781 seconds to load) 9 examples, 0 failures
 ```

+The RSpec `before(:suite)` hook is called.